 I do visual stuff.
-Most of the time art, at times graphic design, interior design and visual merchandising.
-For me it's communication, to present a feeling of true autencitet.
+Most of the time art, at times graphic design, interior design, and visual merchandising.
+For me it's communication, to present a feeling of true authencity.

 Man Ray, Duchamp, Warhol, Banksy, Pejac, Charles and Ray Eames, Bowie, Prince.
 They are all part of why I became an artist.
 Visionaries, breaking rules, finding new paths.
 Most of all curiosity.
 That’s why my work changes in style, medium and expression.
-It’s a constant journey that never took me to the fine art school, instead a long line of courses, workshops and art groups.
+It’s a constant journey that never took me to the fine art school, instead a long line of courses, workshops, art groups and most of all – hours and hours in my studio with trial and error before success.
 Curiosity feeds the cat.

-I put a lot of love in the backgrounds, always a steady and well-worked base.
-I use mixed media, layers on layers, acrylic paint and screen print most of the time, often shades close to each other with details visible only when you get close.
-I use stencils in plastic together with acrylic paint, guess they don’t teach you that in art schools but no ones around to tell the rules so I keep on going.
-My motives often have an air of freedom and power with a spark of humor.
+It started with a mix of pop art and street art using stencils and screen print.
+Along came acrylic paint, charcoal, and water colour, often shades close to each other with details visible only when you get close.
+My motives often have an air of freedom and power with a spark of humour.
 Guess its mirrors who I am.

 Art in other places